Thailand & Angkor Temples - 14 days

 Overnight: Siem Reap | Breakfast

 Today we take a short drive to Kompong Phluk, a floating/stilted community on the immense Tonle Sap.
 Here we board a private boat and explore the floating community of Kompong Kleang.
 The community is made up of ethnic Khmer, Viet and Cham, who tend to spend their entire lives on this bountiful lake.
+Note: Between Feb - July the water levels at Kompong Phluk village maybe too low to go boating, if so, we will visit Chong Kneas floating village where it will still be possible to go boating.

 In the afternoon we enjoy some free time to relax by the pool, or to explore the town.
 We recommend a visit to the Artisan’s D’Angkor workshops, where talented artisans from some of the poorest villages in the country are taught the ancient Khmer skills and are then encouraged to return to their communities to generate further work and opportunities there.